conorparnell/CardGame/README.md

 ## Instructions:
 In the way many Irish tales go, you've found yourself in a competition.
 Your goal is to dig 30 bones out of the peat bog before your rival does.
 Lucky for you, one of four Irish aspects will lend you a hand.

-Each player begins with 4 Brawn.
+Each player begins with 4 Brawn. <br>
-Brawn is the energy you can use to dig.
+Brawn is the energy you can use to dig. <br>
-Each turn you draw a hand of 4 cards.
+Each turn you draw a hand of 4 cards. <br>
-Each card has a Brawn cost.
+Each card has a Brawn cost. <br>

 Cheer will increase the number of bones you find.